com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

-A source of inspiration is from [worldpoverty]([url](https://worldpoverty.io/map)) website, which produces a interactive world map with high flexibility.
-Our goal is trying to visualize the information in a convienient, concise and polished way.
+Our sources of inspiration are from [Our World In Data - Country Profiles](https://ourworldindata.org/co2-and-greenhouse-gas-emissions#co2-and-greenhouse-gas-emissions-country-profiles) webpage, which provides countries time evolution, and from [worldpoverty - map](https://worldpoverty.io/map), where an interactive world map with high flexibility is displayed.
+Our goal is to try to visualize the information in a convienient, concise and polished way.